Vector-relation configurations and plabic graphs: Configurations on plabic graphs

 \begin{proof} First note that every edge of zigzag $1$ is oriented in the direction of zigzag $1$.
 In other words, zigzag $1$ is an oriented path.
 We claim there is no oriented edge starting weakly right of the zigzag and ending strictly left of the zigzag.
 The proof is case by case depending on the start vertex of the edge.
 If the edge starts strictly right of the zigzag then it must end weakly right of the zigzag (otherwise it would cross it and break planarity).
 If the edge starts on the zigzag at a black vertex $b$ then it must be the unique edge oriented away from $b$.
 We know that this edge is part of the zigzag so it ends on the zigzag.
 Lastly, suppose our given edge starts at a white vertex $w$ on the zigzag.
 The zigzag locally looks like $b,w,b'$ where $b'$ is reached by turning maximally left at $w$.
 As such, all the edges incident to $w$ lie weakly to the right of the zigzag. \end{proof}

 Combining Proposition \ref{prop:hyperplane} and Lemma \ref{lem:zigzag}, we have that $v_w$ lies on $H_1$ if $w$ is strictly left of the zigzag starting at $1$.
-The analogous result holds for each start vertex.
+By cyclic symmetry the statement from the previous sentence holds with $1$ replaced by any start vertex $j$ (note that to give a direct proof one would use a different perfect orientation for each $j$).
 We are now ready to prove the uniqueness result.

-\begin{proposition} Let $(\v,\Rvec) \in \mathcal{C}_G^{\circ}$ and suppose $A = \Phi(\v) \in T_G$.
+\begin{proposition} Let $(\v,\Rvec) \in \mathcal{C}_G$ and suppose $A = \Phi(\v) \in T_G$.
 Then $(\v,\Rvec) = \Psi(A)$. \end{proposition}